Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: METHODS

-\begin{itemize} \item \textbf{Use of heuristic.} We do not perform rollouts to estimate the value of leaf nodes as transitions require running a physics-based simulation.
-Instead, we use a heuristic (line 19) that estimates the time to reach the goal based on the current distance and constant speed.
+\begin{itemize} \item \textbf{Use of heuristic.} We do not perform rollouts to estimate the value of leaf nodes as sampling transitions requires running a computationally intensive simulator.
+This is impractical given the time budget available at each surfacing.
+Instead, we use a heuristic (line 18) that estimates the time to reach the goal based on the distance to goal and constant speed.
 The error term $\epsilon_\text{heur}$ of the heuristic was calibrated based on preliminary deployment data and was set to approximately $1.77$.
 Equivalently, the typical trajectory length was $1.77\times$ that of the straight line. \item \textbf{Prioritising STG action.} When expanding a node, we always add the child corresponding to the STG action ($\alpha = 0$) first.
 Further actions are sampled randomly from $\mathcal{A}$ as visit counts increase and the progressive widening condition is triggered.
 This prioritises an action that leads to good returns in most situations and corresponds to the standard navigation baseline. \end{itemize}

 In this section, we describe the components required for translating our methodological and algorithmic contributions discussed in the previous section to a field-validated system that performs long-term autonomous navigation planning for underwater gliders.
-The \textit{\syslong} system was designed and implemented in collaboration with glider pilots and marine robotics stakeholders in order to promote operational practicality and safety.
-The system as described herein is currently compatible with Slocum gliders~\cite{webb2001slocum,teledyne2025slocum} and is in principle extensible to other designs such as Seaglider~\cite{eriksen2001seaglider}.
+The \textit{\syslong} was designed and implemented in collaboration with operational stakeholders in order to enhance operational practicality and safety.